-Provide students with a list of key language functions (e.g. agreeing, disagreeing, complaining, asking for advice, denying a fact), ask them to listen to a pre-selected excerpt and identify the main language functions used by the speaker(s).
+Provide students with a list of key language functions (e.g. agreeing, disagreeing, complaining, asking for advice, denying a fact), ask them to listen to an excerpt you will have pre-selected and identify the main language functions used by the speaker(s).
 Students should be ready to support their answer in each case.